rryando/mockprox/packages/cli/README.md

 ## ❤️ Built on Mockoon

-@mockprox/cli is built upon the excellent work of [Mockoon](https://mockoon.com).
+mockprox-cli is built upon the excellent work of [Mockoon](https://mockoon.com).
 We extend our sincere appreciation to the Mockoon team for their outstanding CLI implementation and commitment to open-source development.
 If you appreciate this tool, please consider:

 - ⭐ Starring [Mockoon's repository](https://github.com/mockoon/mockoon)
 - 💝 [Supporting their work](https://github.com/sponsors/mockoon)
 - 🌟 Checking out [Mockoon's CLI](https://github.com/mockoon/mockoon/tree/main/packages/cli)

-## About @mockprox/cli
+## About mockprox-cli

 Welcome to Mockprox's official CLI, a lightweight and fast NPM package to deploy your mock APIs anywhere.
 Feed it with a Mockprox's data file, or OpenAPI specification file (JSON or YAML), and you are good to go.